What is a share purchase agreement? A detailed insight article from the Alston Asquith team with frequently asked questions.

 Price and consideration

-The purchase price provisions should also address several auxiliary issues, including: (i) how the price will be satisfied (ii) when the price must be paid and (iii) whether the price is a fixed sum, or subject to a price adjustment mechanism.
+The purchase price provisions should also address several auxiliary issues, including (i) how the price will be satisfied (ii) when the price must be paid and (iii) whether the price is a fixed sum, or subject to a price adjustment mechanism.

 The completion mechanics can be difficult as the parties will need to agree upon timings, place of completion, the actions and what is to be delivered at completion.
-The latter normally includes all of the post-completion formalities (i.e. stock transfer forms, share certificates, board approvals and the company’s statutory books).
+The latter normally include all of the post-completion formalities (i.e. stock transfer forms, share certificates, board approvals and the company’s statutory books).

 Warranties, indemnities and specified remedies